TarsCloud/TarsDocs_en/hello-world/tarsjava.md

 </plugin>
 ```

-Execute mvn in the project root directory: tars:tars2java
+Execute ```mvn tars:tars2java``` in the project root directory.
+The HelloServant.java will be created and filled with the following lines of code automatically.

 ```text
 @Servant